Aniket0109/Search-anyone-on-Github/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `https://github-userinformationbyaniket.herokuapp.com/`.
 The app will automatically reload if you change any of the source files.

+## Instructions

+The app serves the user data of `GtHub Users`.

+The first step is to enter the username of the user you want to find.

+The user's information and repositories will be displayed by a single click.

 ## Code scaffolding